Stand with Ukraine flag

 Prerequisites

-In this tutorial, we will show you how to configure the CoAP integration with NO SECURE security mode selected.
+This tutorial explains how to configure the CoAP integration with the NO SECURE security mode.

-To simulate CoAP device, please install coap-client.
-This utility is intended to simulate CoAP client that will connect to CoAP integration.
+• To simulate a CoAP device, please install the coap-client.
+This utility simulates a CoAP client that connects to the CoAP integration.

-Let’s assume that we have a sensor which is sending current temperature and humidity readings.
-Our sensor device SN-001 publishes its temperature and humidity readings to CoAP Integration on coap://10.7.3.0 URL - 10.7.3.0 is the IP address of the ThingsBoard Edge in local network.
-In your specific case, please use the IP address of your edge instance.
+• For example, consider a sensor that transmits temperature and humidity values periodically.
+The sensor device SN-001 publishes its temperature and humidity readings to the CoAP Integration at coap://10.7.3.0.
+Here, 10.7.3.0 represents the IP address of the ThingsBoard Edge within the local network.
+Replace this address with the actual IP of the relevant Edge instance in the target environment.

 1